-The absolute monarchy could not stand up in the face of a combined assault from all other orders.
+The absolute monarchy could not stand in the face of a combined assault from all the orders.
 It was forced to consent to the convocation of the Estates-General, whose inaugural evening took place on the 5th of May 1789, a date now remembered as the beginning of the revolution.
-But it must be noted that the upheaval against the absolute power of the King had already started by then; that it was the privileged who set the ball rolling and began the movement which would culminate in their own destruction; and that it was they who imposed the convocation of the assembly which was destined to seal their doom.
+But it must be noted that the upheaval against the absolute power of the King by then had already begun; that it was the privileged who set in motion the movement which would culminate in their own downfall; and that it was they who demanded the convocation of the assembly which was destined to seal their doom.

-Of course the nobility and the royalty, those rivalrous siblings, soon reconciled their differences.
-Naturally the privileged united behind the King as soon as they realised how much the people and the deputies of the Third Estate hated them.
+Of course, the nobility and the royalty, those rivalrous siblings, soon reconciled their differences, and the privileged coalesced again behind the King once they realised how much the people and the deputies of the Third Estate hated them.
 But it was already too late.